alicemunsal/dohex/DoHex2.md

 Over a decade, we are continuously reviving a particular style of software architecture with different names ,interpretations and nuances.
 Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same simple but efficient concept.

-Data Oriented Design (DOD) is mainly used in video game development.
+Data Oriented Design (DOD)[^4] is mainly used in video game development.
 We can apply some of its principles to other areas of software development such as Frontend, Backend and Embedded.

 I will propose testable, scalable and modular architecture and its project structure to fill the model-code gap